 Computers And Office Equipment

 Computers are often left to automatically go into sleep mode.
 Much like entertainment systems, this means that they can start up faster and keep data, but at the cost of power usage.
+Modern computers are much more power efficient, meaning that if you have an ancient desktop lying around, it might be a good idea to upgrade if you’re power conscious.

 Another reason to unplug these important devices is that electrical surges and storms can damage components if left unattended.
 Surge protectors can protect your computer from damage, and unplugging any peripherals can ensure as little power as possible is used.